Victorian Football League: Television

-The VFA holds the distinction of having the first match to be broadcast live on television in Australia, when the second half of the match between Oakleigh and Preston on 25 May 1957 was televised on Channel 2.
+The VFA holds the distinction of having the first match to be broadcast live on television in Australia, when the second half of the match between Oakleigh and Preston on 25 May 1957 was televised on Channel 2 (ABC).

 Radio

-The first regular radio broadcasts of VFA games were made by 3XY, a little after the station commenced operations in 1935.
+The first regular radio broadcasts of VFA games were made by 3XY, shortly after the station commenced operations in 1935.
 The commentator was former Geelong VFL player Wallace "Jumbo" Sharland who had earlier been the first to describe VFL matches, that being on 3AR in 1923.
 In 1954 3AK began broadcasting VFA games, albeit only for a season or two.
 The 1970s also saw broadcasts on 3UZ, and local Geelong station, 3GL, broadcast all Geelong West matches.
 In 1982, the then-dominant Melbourne sports radio station, 3AW, broadcast the Grand Final.

 In 2003, 3AK evolved into sports radio station SEN 1116, and provided a coverage of VFL matches, but this was discontinued after they won the rights to broadcast the AFL (Australian Football League) from the 2007 season.
-From 1993 onwards radio's main home for the competition was on Casey Radio where the team, headed up by Ken Moore, did a terrific job bringing games to the wider public.
+From 1993 onwards radio's main home for the competition was on Casey Radio 3SER where the team, headed up by Ken Moore, did a terrific job bringing games to the wider public.
 The station gave a start to such broadcasters as Nigel Carmody, Darren Parkin and Tristan Foenander and has proven a terrific breeding ground for emerging sports broadcasters.
 The station still broadcasts the league today, combined with doing the local league down in Melbourne's southeast.

 VFL Radio is produced by BPM Media who broadcast live at least one game a week during the regular season plus each day of the finals series.
 The coverage is broadcast on the Vision Australia Radio network throughout Victoria on analogue radio, by Aussie digital radio (SEN 2) and on the internet at vfl.com.au or bpmmedia.com.au.

 Clubs

+The Victorian Football League operates on a single ladder system, with no divisions, conferences nor promotion and relegation from other leagues.

 Current clubs

-Twenty-one clubs formed the VFL in the 2022 season.